Telephone Triage

 DOCUMENTATION AND “DEFENSIBILITY”

 Telephone triage clinicians increase their defensibility through careful documentation—written/electronic and/or audiotape transcriptions (per institutional policy)—that correlates with established guidelines.
-For example, statements such as “abdominal pain, previous history of ectopic pregnancy” or “nosebleed, severe, unresponsive to home treatment x 30 min” provide information that identifies a problem’s severity and that it was due to a previous medical history or a failure to respond to home treatment, respectively.
+For example, statements such as “abdominal pain, previous history of ectopic pregnancy” or “nosebleed, severe, unresponsive to home treatment x 30 min” provide information that identifies a problem’s severity and that it was due to a previous medical history or a failure to respond to home treatment.

 In a court of law, clinicians must be able to prove that there were no alterations, deletions, or corrections that cannot be defended as the truth and verified by the person who recorded them.
 Documentation may be used in court against a nurse practicing telephone triage.